 In areas where that isn't true and where gas isn't available, electric steamers are the obvious choice.
 These are prized for their typically lower upfront costs and the fact they're more efficient than gas models.
 That's because the heating elements are submerged in the water, so heat transfer is nearly complete.

 Both types of commercial food steamers are notably energy efficient, so much so that they're generally some of the highest-performing units of any restaurant equipment.

 Each region of the country has minerals in its water and it's important to know what those are in your area and at what concentrations they exist.
 That will tell you how often you need to clean it and what your solvent should target.
 You can gain that knowledge by testing the water or by checking with other operators to see if scaling has been a significant problem for them.

 When the water is boiled to produce steam, most of these minerals will remain behind in the boiler, where these dried minerals form scale.
 As scale builds, it can act as insulation, preventing the water from coming into contact with the hot metal.
 In the most serious cases, it can alter the taste of the food and even render the unit inoperable.

-While this can be an issue for both types of steamers, it's particularly problematic with boiler-based units because of the enclosed water pot, which is harder to access for cleaning.
+While this can be an issue for both types of commercial steamers, it's particularly problematic with boiler-based units because of the enclosed water pot, which is harder to access for cleaning.
 Treatment of the water by a filter can remove or modify minerals, but follow the manufacturer's recommendation for cartridge replacement frequency.

 Connectionless Convection Steamers for Water and Energy Efficiency